Ultimate Guide to Kauai

 Famous Places on Kauai

 For the adventurous of heart, Kauai offers everything from difficult hikes to helicopter tours.
 Those looking to relax will find top-notch spas, golf courses, and some of the most beautiful beaches in the world.
-Even after days spent relaxing and drinking mai tais, or even kayaking down the River, there’s still plenty to do and see!

 The North Shore